namwiraedd/HGV-defect-tracker-/README.md

 | Database   | PostgreSQL        |
 | Email      | Nodemailer (SMTP) |

-This stack is lightweight, scalable, and deployable on any typical **Linux VPS**.
+This stack is lightweight, scalable, and deployable on any typical Linux VPS.

 ---